lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 A LOS object system is a tree of LOS objects.
 To create an instance of a LOS object system you first create a system object and then add more objects to the system's root object...

+	interface Application {
+		string Title { get; set; }
+	}

     var LOS = new LOSObjectSystem();
 	var root= LOS.Root; // get the root object
-	// Create a new object with the <Application> interface type, assign it to the "Application" property, and the return it var app= root.Add<Application>();
+	// Create a new object with the <Application> interface type, assign it to the "Application" property, and the return it var app= root.Add<Application>(app => {
-	app.Title= "TPS Report Manager 3000"
+		app.Title= "TPS Report Manager 3000";
+	})
 	var title= root.Get<Application>().Title;  // get the application title

 Things to know...
-- Every LOS object has a dictionary of properties, indexed by the name of the property.
+- Every LOS object is a dictionary of other LOS objects, indexed by the type of the property.
-- Every LOS object has an associated C# interface type that specifies properties.
+- Every LOS object has an associated C# interface type that subclasses ILosObject and that specifies properties.
 - A LOS object's type interface may only specify properties.
+No methods allowed, but properties may return function references.
-- LOS properties may only return a LOS object, a value type, or an immutable object.
+- LOS properties may only return a LOS object type, a value type, or an immutable object.
 	LOS does not attempt to track changes to non-LOS objects, and mutating non-LOS objects stored on LOS can have negative side-effects.
-- LOS properties may not be overloaded.
+- LOS properties may not be generic.
 - There is no way to create new LOS objects other than the ILosObject.Add method.
-- This line...
-		root.Add<Application>();
-	...Adds a property to the root object, the property type is Application, and, by convention, the property name is "Application".
+- The following line adds a property to the root object, the property type is Application, and, by convention, the property name is "Application"... root.Add<Application>();
-- This line...
-		var app= root.Get<Application>();
-	...gets the property named "Application" from the root object.
-	If the property value is not null and not an instance of Application then null will be returned.
-- This line...
-		var app= root.Get<Application>("Foobar");
-	...gets the property named "Foobar" from the root object.
+- The following line gets the "Application" property from the root object.... var app= root.Get<Application>();
-	If the property value is not null and not an instance of Application then null will be returned.
-	You can also do this...
-		var app= root.Get("Foobar");

 ### Use Extension methods to simplify root access